Subaru-PFS/pfs_helpdesk_tutorial/docs/02_04_run_science.md

 butler = Butler.from_config($DATASTORE, collection=["$RERUN/object"])
 pfsObject = butler.get("pfsCoadd.single", cat_id=1, combination="object", parameters=dict(objId=55))
 ```
+Note that the `objId` needs to be specified in the `parameters` dictionary, rather than as a separate argument to the `get` method because it’s a parameter for the formatter that reads the dataset and not a dimension of the dataset itself.

 !!! warning
-        Be refrain from retrieving `pfsCoadd.single` in a loop, as it is EXTREMELY inefficient.
+        Be refrain from retrieving `pfsCoadd.single` in a loop, as it is **EXTREMELY inefficient**.

-Note that the `objId` needs to be specified in the `parameters` dictionary, rather than as a separate argument to the `get` method because it’s a parameter for the formatter that reads the dataset and not a dimension of the dataset itself.

 !!! note
         In LSST version 26.0.2, the `butler` command was `butler = Butler($DATASTORE, collection=["$RERUN/object"])`, but in the latest LSST version 28, this is recommended to be `butler = Butler.from_config($DATASTORE, collection=["$RERUN/object"])`.
 Although the former expression may still work, `mypy` will deny this construction with reporting "class Butler is an abstract class.
 Abstract classes must not be instantiated". <br> **In the next section for data analysis, we will only use the latest construction.**